Imaginous/Cowboy_Untamed/README.md

 - Why should I enter 15% or 18% for the field weakening values?<br>These are merely my advise.
 The lower you keep the percentage the better it is for your battery range.
 At the moment I'm using 18% on my V1+ bike.
 It feels speedy enough, going faster makes my legs go round like a mad man.
 It's fun for a while, but not for a longer stretch.
 So 18% is my sweet spot.
 I assume on a V3 bike 15% is a more likely figure because of the lower gear ratio compared to the V1 and V2.
 - Can the settings be undone?<br>Yes, if you have not tinkered with this app (or other apps like Bronco) you can write down your settings and re-apply them later.
 Using the defaults button can be tricky if Cowboy changes their default settings.
 Until now they didn't so you should be safe.
 - I want to make a donation, how?<br>[Just click here](https://github.com/Imaginous/Cowboy_Untamed/blob/main/README.md#donate) to see the instructions.
-- Will this app work on a Cowboy V4?<br>I really don't know.
-I have not seen the bike in real life.
-If somebody can lent me one for a day I can probably find out if it is possible.<br><br>I assume the use another motor controller because of the more powerfull motor.
-But if they stayed with ASI they might have used an BAC500.
-This one is compatible with my app.
-But I also think they have changed the communications controller.
-Probably located in the handlebar console.<br><br>But this is all guessing, have to go hands on with the bike to make hard claims.